 However, if you have not renewed your licence by the expiry date, you have a further 28 days to renew your licence and submit information such as a NPC, necessary to complete your application.
 If you don’t apply within the additional 28 days and you want to hold a licence, you will have to apply to the PLB to re-issue your licence.
 If you intend to retain your plumbers licence it is best to renew on time.

-Please contact the Building Commission on 1300 489 099 if you have any questions or concerns.
+Please contact Licensing Services on 1300 304 064 if you have any questions or concerns.